Findhorn: Original settlement

 The existing settlement is the second village to bear this name, the original having been a mile to the northwest of the present position and inundated by the sea.
 This transposition was not an overnight catastrophe but a gradual withdrawal from the earlier site during the late seventeenth and early eighteenth centuries.
 Some sources (e.g. Graham), claim it is the third village to bear the name, perhaps erroneously assuming that the seventeenth century destruction of the nearby Barony of Culbin by shifting sands resulted in an earlier relocation.

 Findhorn was part of the Barony of Muirton and was erected into burgh of barony by act of Parliament in 1661.

 Although surely Gaelic in origin the derivation of the name of the River Findhorn is not absolutely clear.
 Watson (1926) states that it is derived from Fionn Èire, meaning "white Ireland" which "doubtless refers to the white sands of the estuary".
-The dative Èireann gave rise to the use of the anglified 'erne' in other local names such as Invererne, Cullerne and Earnhill.
+The genitive Èireann gave rise to the use of the anglified 'erne' in other local names such as Invererne, Cullerne and Earnhill.